 Our certificate of incorporation and our bylaws divide our board of directors into three classes with staggered three-year terms.
 In addition, a director may be removed only for cause and only by the affirmative vote of the holders of at least 75% of the outstanding shares of our common stock.
-In addition, the authorized number of our directors may be changed only by resolution of our directors, our directors may be removed only for cause and by the affirmative vote of holders of at least 75% of the outstanding shares of our common stock and any vacancy on our board of directors, including a vacancy resulting from an enlargement of our board of directors, may be filled only by vote of a majority of our directors then in office.
+In addition, the authorized number of our directors may be changed only by resolution of our directors, and any vacancy on our board of directors, including a vacancy resulting from an enlargement of our board of directors, may be filled only by vote of a majority of our directors then in office.